A pioneering Silk Road Adventure into Tajikistan’s majestic mountain ranges in search of the elusive snow leopard.

-On this tour, you will spend time in the mountains of both Tajikistan and Kyrgyzstan, looking for snow leopards, wolves, ibex, markhor, Marco Polo sheep and elk.
+On this tour, you will spend time in remote mountains looking for snow leopards, wolves, ibex, markhor and Marco Polo sheep.
 Local rangers and conservationists will be your guides, and in the evenings you’ll enjoy the cosy surrounds of family-run mountain lodges.

 There’s a reason why these mountains are little-explored: the trails and slopes in this region are steep and challenging, so you will need to be physically fit to take them on.

 The more you venture into the wilderness, the more likely you are to be rewarded with a snow leopard sighting.
 Those that embrace the rugged terrain will get the most out of this pioneering expedition.